 Minimization and Pseudonymisation of Personal Data

-Personal data of users should ideally not be used.
+Personal data of users should ideally not be used and not be stored (principle of data economy).
 If personal data is necessary to provide the messaging service then it should be pseudonymized and encrypted as far as possible in order to meet the GDPR.
 The data should be changed by the enterprise messaging app with strong cryptographic algorithms in such a way that the resulting data cannot be attributed to a specific user without the use of additional information.

 No Collection or Analysis of Messaging Meta Data